 Showing is such a great networking tool and the Great Dane world is truly much smaller than many might think.
 Being a responsible/quality Breeder is so much more than just putting two dogs together to have puppies.
 Breeding should be taken very seriously.

 Reputable/Quality Show Breeders breed to not only preserve the Great Dane standard yet they are constantly working hard at improving their own lines.
 They will stand by their dogs, be a resource 24/7 and take any of their dogs back should a home not be able to keep them.

-You should choose your 'colour' and go to shows, develop that relationship etc. as posted above.
+You should choose your ‘colour’ and go to shows – hard due to the pandemic right now for sure, develop that relationship etc. as posted above and then be patient.

 AND do remember that just because a breeder dabbles in showing, does NOT make them r/q.
 OR just because they are CAN KC or AKC registered does NOT make them r/q either.
 AND r/q Breeders do not breed often and many do NOT even have websites yet, have long waiting lists for their dogs.

 I have created an educational/community education blog on our rescue site on this topic and it is in below called the ‘Marmaduke Effect’ with lots of information to be found there.